NebraskaJS/nebraskajs.com/README.md

     npm install

-[Jekyll](https://github.com/mojombo/jekyll) is not available in npm, so you'll need to install it separately.
+[Jekyll](https://github.com/mojombo/jekyll) is not available in npm, so you'll need to install it separately:

+    gem install jekyll bundler rdiscount

 Then, run the build script:

     grunt